 INTRODUCTION

-The Trustees of the AJ Power Ltd No.1 Retirement & Death Benefits Scheme are required to produce a yearly statement (signed by the Chair of Trustees) which explains what steps have been taken by the trustee board, with help from our advisers, to meet the governance standards.
-The law sets out what information has to be included in my statement and this is covered in the sections below.
+The Trustees of the AJ Power Ltd No.1 Retirement & Death Benefit Scheme are required to produce a yearly statement (signed by the Chair of Trustees) which explains what steps have been taken by the trustee board, with help from our advisers, to meet the governance standards.
+The law sets out what information has to be included in my statement, and this is covered in sections below.

-- The charges and transaction costs are born by members;
+• The charges and transaction costs borne by members;

 The Trustees are committed to having high governance standards, to monitor the controls and processes in place in connection with the Scheme’s investments and administration.
 The pension arrangement is a Defined Contribution Occupational Money Purchase scheme and is a wholly insured arrangement via Aegon.
 This means that all the relevant administration, other services and investment funds are provided by Aegon.
 The scheme was set up and operates under a Trust Deed and Rules originally dated 1st August 2003.

-We have progressively accepted more members into the scheme and by the end of our scheme year (31/12/21) there were 126 members within the scheme (79 active members and 47 deferred members) and net assets of £2,936,929.78.
+During the scheme year we progressively accepted more members into the scheme and by the end of our scheme year (31/12/23) there were 153 members within the scheme and net assets of £3,535,984.23.

-I welcome this opportunity to explain what the Trustees do to help to ensure the schemes are run as effectively as they can be.
-If you have any questions about anything or any suggestions on what can be improved, please do not hesitate to contact me.
+I welcome this opportunity to explain what the Trustees do to help to ensure the Scheme is run as effectively as it can be.
+If you have any questions about anything or any suggestions about what can be improved, please do not hesitate to contact me.

 1. Default investment arrangement

-The scheme is used as a Qualifying Scheme for auto-enrolment.
-Members who join the Scheme and who do not choose an investment option are placed into the Cautious Lifestyle fund as the default arrangement.
-This year 46% of members had their contributions invested in the default investment arrangement.
+Before the scheme was paid up it was used as a Qualifying Scheme for auto-enrolment.
+Members who joined the Scheme and who did not choose an investment option were placed into the Cautious Lifestyle fund as the default arrangement.
+This scheme year 53% of members had their contributions invested in the default investment arrangement.
 Members can also choose to invest in a range of insured pension funds provided by Aegon.

 Setting an appropriate investment strategy